Rob Minter

 Rob Minter is a fictional character from the BBC soap opera EastEnders, played by Stuart Laing.
 He made his first appearance on 21 June 2006.
 Of his new role, Stuart said: "I am really excited about joining EastEnders and am thrilled to be working with the cast – I can’t wait to get stuck in."
 It was announced on 15 June 2007 he would leave the show at the end of his current storyline.
 Laing's contract was initially for a few episodes but was soon extended to six months and stayed on for a year in total and departed on 25 June 2007.
 He is the husband of May Wright (Amanda Drew) and father of Dawn Swann's (Kara Tointon) daughter, Summer Swann.

-Rob's most notable storyline is kidnapping Dawn and handcuffing her to a bed so that his wife, May, could perform a home Caesarian in an attempt to steal her baby.
-This happens after Dawn fell in love with him after Rob gained her trust.
+Rob's most notable storyline is kidnapping Dawn and handcuffing her to a bed so that his wife, May, could perform a home caesarian section in an attempt to steal her baby.
+This happens after Dawn fell in love with Rob and he had gained her trust.
 The storyline prompted over 200 complaints to the BBC as well as achieving 9.3 million viewers.
-Police were still searching for Madeleine McCann, and the BBC had to re-write the storyline to avoid causing distress to the viewers.
+Police were searching for Madeleine McCann, and the BBC had to re-write the storyline to avoid causing distress to viewers.